Purchase Orders Can Create a Binding Agreement

 - And, depending upon the type of agreement and good or service involved, there may be other factors required to achieve the bare minimum contract.

-Business executives must instill in their employees the recognition that purchase orders are legal documents and signing or submitting one places legal obligations on the business.
+Business executives must instill in their employees the recognition that purchase orders are legal documents.
+Signing or submitting one creates legal obligations for the business.
 More often than not, the purchase order contains a page (or more) of densely printed legalese regarding warranties, liability, limitations on service, and other important terms.
 These terms should be carefully read and understood by the authorized manager or discussed with legal counsel prior to submission to the vendor.

 In a dispute regarding the enforcement of a purchase order, the answer can be complicated when one (or both) parties add or delete terms on a purchase order.
 You may have read about the “statute of frauds”, the “battle of the forms”, or the “knock-out rule”.
 These legal terms and their application depend upon the conduct of the parties and the law currently in effect, but at their most basic level, these terms dictate how to interpret which changes are binding and whether the changes prevent the creation of a legally binding agreement.